Please take a moment to review our new 5×5.wirelesswatch.jp website. Indeed, The ®evolution Continues. Yoroshiku!

 Overall, not the best of responses to our series of questions, but far from the worst.

 Japanese input.
 One key nugget in the Q&A above is the Japanese-input issue.
 RIM and DoCoMo are obviously aware of it and are considering options.
 Note that DoCoMo have already developed a Java-based Japanese-language module (Nanimail) that works with the BlackBerry, so this problem may simply go away.
 One WWJ reader wrote in recently to mention that he’s used the module in the UK and it works fine.
-But this remains a major issue to solve and if it isn’t by the launch time, I hope DoCoMo doesn’t hope to sell too many BlackBerrys.
+But this remains a major issue to solve and if it isn’t by the launch time, I hope DoCoMo doesn’t expect to sell too many BlackBerrys.

 i-mode access.
 Another key issue is battery life and i-mode support; RIM added that “DoCoMo and RIM haven’t released feature-specific information on the product such as battery life, i-mode support etc. but this information will be available at time of launch.”
 While it’s hard to imagine DoCoMo actively pushing any device that doesn’t offer i-mode (the only past nono-imode example that comes to mind was the M-1000), it could happen if the device is narrowly targeted at corporates, verticals (medical sales, photocopier maintenance) and non-consumers.
 Note the carrier has already had their 7-Series of ‘FOMA-lite’ phones available for some time as there clearly are some consumers who don’t want all the mobile Internet bells and whistles, but even these feature i-Channel push information.
 Presumably this extends to corporate users as well.